LPD-EPFL-ML/X-MAP/README.md

 ```

 ## Advanced Usage
-### Use publicly available library with AlterEgos
+### Use any publicly available recommender library with AlterEgos
-X-MAP can be easily used with any publicly available library.
+X-MAP can be easily used with any publicly available recommender library.
 We provide an example below for using Spark's built-in MLlib library with X-MAP.

 ```
 from pyspark.ml.evaluation import RegressionEvaluator